Use a 2D array to learn the code for Tic Tac Toe in Java — and practice using conditionals, loops, and functions!

-- After asking us for our names, the program prints out a 3x3 board filled with dashes, signifying empty spots.
+- Display the board.
+After asking us for our names, the program prints out a 3x3 board filled with dashes, signifying empty spots.

-- Each turn it asks either player 1 or player 2 to enter a row and col index which is where they want to place their x and o, and then the board is printed again with the x or o in the right spot.
+- Take turns placing noughts and crosses.
+Each turn it asks either player 1 or player 2 to enter a row and col index which is where they want to place their x and o, and then the board is printed again with the x or o in the right spot.

-- If the position the player entered is “off the board” or already has an x or o on it, then our program notifies the player, who is prompted to enter another row and col.
+- Skip invalid plays.
+If the position the player entered is “off the board” or already has an x or o on it, then our program notifies the player, who is prompted to enter another row and col?

-- Once the player wins by getting 3 in a row, column, or diagonal, the program prints that player 1 or 2 has won and prints out the final board.
+- State the result.
+Once the player wins by getting 3 in a row, column, or diagonal, the program prints that player 1 or 2 has won and prints out the final board.

 General order of steps to implement: